MRU-CSIS-3512-202201-001/shared-course-material/README.md

 ## Effects of Your Karma Level

-Doing things that improve karma will, besides having numerous indirect positive effects on your learning, will have the following two direct effects as well:
+Doing things that improve karma, besides having numerous indirect positive effects on your learning, will have the following two _direct_ effects as well:

 1. Grade improvements for milestones. (see [Milestone Late Policy](#milestone-late-policy))
 2. Bonus marks at the end of the course. (see [Assessment](#assessment))

-Notice that you are never directly penalized for Poor karma: I'll never deduct marks for it.
+Notice that you are never directly penalized for having Poor karma: I'll **never** deduct marks based on your Karma level.
 In my opinion, behaving in ways that worsen karma is destructive enough without adding to the pain.

 ## One Last Thing

-This whole karma thing is not meant to be evaluation of you as a person - it's an evaluation of the actions you perform.
-You are not your actions.
+This whole karma thing is not meant to be evaluation of _you_ as a _person_ - it's an evaluation of the _actions_ you perform. **You are not your actions**.
 But your actions have consequences.

 ---